andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 end
 ```

-Moreover, this list could be _dynamic_ and depend on context:
+Additionally, it's worth noting that this list can be _dynamic_ and context-dependent:

 ```ruby
 exception_list = [StandardError]